Part 2 of 2 by Don Bell | ⏱️ 20 minute read

 "In all your ways acknowledge Him, and He shall direct your paths" (Proverbs 3:6).

 Have you ever had a quiet thought pop into your mind that you knew wasn't your own?
-This gentle, internal voice is maybe God's most common communication method.
-God's inner voice brings peace even when calling us to difficult obedience.
+This gentle, internal voice is perhaps the most common of all ways to hear from God.
+His inner voice brings peace even when calling us to difficult obedience.

-While relaxing at home, a thought came to call a friend I hadn't spoken with in months.
+While relaxing at home one evening, I felt prompted to call a friend I hadn't spoken with for several months.
 I discovered he was going through a difficult situation and needed encouragement.
-This wasn't coincidence — it was God's gentle whisper directing my steps.
+This wasn't mere coincidence; it was God's gentle whisper directing my steps.

 Throughout your day, pause and ask, "Lord, what are You saying to me right now?"
 Write down any peaceful impressions, even if they seem ordinary.

-Another of the most common ways to hear from God is through mental pictures or images that suddenly appear in our mind's eye.
-I've often experienced this while praying, when a clear picture forms that brings understanding or direction for a situation.
+Mental pictures represent another of the most common ways to hear from God, those images that suddenly appear in our mind's eye.
+I've often experienced this while praying, when a clear image forms that brings understanding or direction for a situation.

-These images differ from visions in their simplicity and briefness — they're like divine snapshots instead of movies.
-They often accompany the revelation gifts: word of knowledge, word of wisdom, and discernment of spirits.
-God shows us an image, then provides its meaning to interpret the gift.
+These images differ from visions in their simplicity and briefness.
+They're like divine snapshots rather than movies.
+They often accompany the revelation gifts: word of knowledge (supernatural insight into facts you couldn't naturally know), word of wisdom (divine guidance for specific situations), and discernment of spirits (supernatural ability to recognize spiritual sources).
+God shows us an image and then provides its meaning.

-For instance, when praying for someone, God might show me a golden door slowly opening to reveal a brightly lit pathway.
-The word of knowledge that comes to mind reveals what God has in store — a new opportunity He's preparing.
+For instance, when praying for someone, God might show me a golden door that slowly opens to reveal a brightly lit pathway.
+The accompanying word of knowledge reveals what God has in store: a new opportunity He's preparing.
 The image itself is simple, but its meaning brings great encouragement.

 Key Insight: God personalizes these images to the receiver.
 What speaks clearly to you might be meaningless to another, which is why you need His interpretation and not the interpretation of others.

 During prayer, pay attention to any images that spontaneously appear.
-Don't force or analyze — simply ask God, "What does this mean?"
+Don't force them or try to analyze them naturally; simply ask God, "What does this mean?"
 Write down both the image and its interpretation.

-Unlike mental images, visions and dreams tend to be more detailed and vivid, similar to watching a movie.
-They carry a spiritual significance that separates them from ordinary daydreams and dreams and often come when we're most quiet and receptive.
+Unlike mental images, dreams and visions are more detailed ways to hear from God, similar to watching a movie.
+They carry a spiritual significance that separates them from ordinary daydreams and often come when we're most quiet and receptive.

 "In a dream, in a vision of the night, when deep sleep falls upon men, while slumbering on their beds, then He opens the ears of men, and seals their instruction" (Job 33:15–16).

-Inspired dreams are divine communications that occur in the subconscious during sleep, where God speaks through symbolic imagery and narratives that most often require spiritual interpretation.
-These dreams feel different — they linger in your memory with unusual clarity and carry a sense of importance.
+Inspired dreams are divine communications that occur during sleep, where God speaks through symbolic imagery and narratives that often require spiritual interpretation.
+These dreams feel different from common dreams; they linger in your memory with unusual clarity and carry a sense of importance.

-Revelatory dreams often use symbols, like Joseph's dreams of sheaves bowing (Genesis 37:5–7).
-The dreamer remains passive, receiving revelation that becomes clear through prayer and at times a supernatural word of knowledge.
+Revelatory dreams often use symbols, such as Joseph's dreams of sheaves (bundles of grain) bowing (Genesis 37:5–7).
+The dreamer remains passive, receiving revelation that becomes clear through prayer and sometimes through a supernatural word of knowledge later.
 God adapts the symbolic imagery specifically for each dreamer.

-"Pharaoh said to Joseph, 'I have had a dream, and there is no one who can interpret it.
+Scripture records, "Pharaoh said to Joseph, 'I have had a dream, and there is no one who can interpret it.
 But I have heard it said of you that you can understand a dream, to interpret it.'
 So Joseph answered Pharaoh, saying, 'It is not in me; God will give Pharaoh an answer of peace'" (Genesis 41:15–16 emphasis added).
-Joseph explained that he didn't have the interpretation, but God did, and he exercised the gift of a word of knowledge to give its interpretation to Pharaoh.

 When God gives you a dream, He will provide its interpretation since it's meant for you.
-Avoid generic dream dictionaries and asking others for an interpretation; instead, ask Him directly for meaning.
+Avoid generic dream dictionaries and asking others for interpretations; instead, ask Him directly for meaning.

-1. Mind's Eye Visions: Detailed scenes that unfold in your imagination while you're fully conscious.
-It may consist of a detailed still image where you're drawn to its various parts or a movie-like scene with movement and sound.
+These are detailed scenes that unfold in your mind's eye while you're fully conscious.
+They may also consist of a detailed still image where you're drawn to its various parts or a movie-like scene with movement and sound.

-When our church's mission team had arrived in Peru, I was led to pray and in my mind's eye received a vision of a golden key that transformed into Peru's flag colors — red and white bands with hints of green.
-The Holy Spirit gave its meaning: God had given them spiritual authority over Peru.
+When our church's mission team had arrived in Peru, I was led to pray, and in my mind's eye I received a vision of a golden key that transformed into Peru's flag colors: red and white bands with hints of green.
+The Holy Spirit revealed its meaning through a word of knowledge: God had given the team divine access despite the principalities and powers (evil spiritual forces) that influence Peru.
 I emailed this encouragement, knowing doors would open for them in the spiritual realm.

-2. Open Visions: These less-common experiences involve seeing with your physical eyes open, either as an overlay on your surroundings (like a pilot's heads-up display) or as a complete replacement of your physical environment, as your mind and spirit are drawn deeply into the divine message.
+These less-common experiences involve seeing visions with your physical eyes open, either as an overlay on your surroundings, like a pilot's Head-Up Display (HUD), or as a complete replacement of your physical environment, as your mind and spirit are drawn deep into the divine message.

-Paul described such an experience: "I know a man in Christ who fourteen years ago — whether in the body I do not know, or whether out of the body I do not know, God knows — such a one was caught up to the third heaven" (2 Corinthians 12:2).
+Paul described such an experience: "I know a man in Christ who fourteen years ago — whether in the body I do not know, or whether out of the body I do not know, God knows — such a one was caught up to the third heaven [God's dwelling place]" (2 Corinthians 12:2).

 Keep a dream journal by your bed.
 For visions, immediately write down details before they fade.
 Ask God for interpretation before seeking human insight.